|Friday March 23, 2018|

 More on Releases: Your entered in the Team Roping and want to know how this effects your partner.
 As long as your

-can still compete IF he can find another partner that is ALREADY entered in the rodeo in any event, any performance or slack.
+partner can still compete IF he can find another partner that is ALREADY entered in the rodeo in any event, any performance

 If there are any changes in teams the team must notify the rodeo secretary immediately upon arrival at the rodeo.